Vyral/base-template/_posts/2018-05-15-financing-tips-for-homebuyers-from-our-preferred-lender-abel-tejeda.md

 ---
 layout: post
 title: 'Financing Tips for Homebuyers From Our Preferred Lender, Abel Tejeda'
-date: 2018-05-15 17:48:30
+date: 2018-05-15 17:48:00
 tags:
 excerpt: >-
   Today I am joined by our preferred lender to talk about which financing options are available to homebuyers and offer a few financing tips.
 enclosure:
 pullquote: >-
-  Just because you have bad credit or have any collections or judgements does not mean you can’t buy a home.
+  Just because you have bad credit or have any collections or judgments does not mean you can’t buy a home.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true